anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 ![accum](accum.png)

-Figure 5, _Accumulator of updates_, of Section 6 of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).
+Figure 5, _Accumulator of updates_, in Section 6 of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).

 This is not mandatory, one can imagine different arrangements.
 But this is how we were doing things in our 2016-2018 experiments.